shyamsingh19/enterprise_rag/README.md

 A labeled eval set with ground-truth answers (e.g. via `ragas` or ranking retrieved chunks against known-good sources) is a natural next step if this grows beyond a prototype.

-## Deploying

-The live links above run on Render's free tier, which needs a few workarounds (no GPU/RAM for self-hosted Ollama, no persistent disk, free-tier spin-down).
-See [DEVELOPMENT.md](DEVELOPMENT.md) for the full deployment guide.